 As everything is traceable and under control, automation ultimately ensures better compliance with relevant regulations.

 Shifting business needs and changing regulatory requirements can be effortlessly addressed thanks to automation.
-As a result, automation helps improve scalability performance.
+As a result, automation in business helps improve scalability performance.

 Getting started with business process automation might seem challenging.
 Some prefer to invest in building in-house solutions.
 However, this requires much more time and resources.
 Others rely on third-party software, whose effectiveness is already proven by their success on the market.

-Using third-party BPA software has considerable advantages.
+Using third-party business process automation tools has considerable advantages.
 What's more, the wide range of choices allows companies to find the best tool for their specific business needs.

 The three main benefits of adopting a business process automation software are: